 Without a deadline, one can wonder forever and still not getting his/her writing done.
 This is especially true for personal writing projects.

-There's this post from last year that I'm still working on.
+There’s this post from last year that I’m still working on.
 I keep revising it, trying to polish and perfect it.
-Nobody will yell at me for taking too long, so I use all the time in the world.
+Nobody yells at me for taking too long.
+I don’t have the deadline to nudge me to stop working.

 If you have no reason to finish a project, you won’t finish it.

-8. How to write Fast?
-Type faster.
+8. How to write fast?
+Type fast.
 Duh.

 There are barely any modern writer who is still use handwriting to write.
 So let’s assume that you are already using the combination of the computer keyboard and some version of a word processor or text editor.